 "O-Okay," she nodded slowly, clutching her bicycle like it was going to fly out of her hand the moment she let go.

-He bid her goodbye and left, deciding his relaxing time at the fountain just isn't meant to be.
+He bid her goodbye and left, deciding his relaxing time at the fountain just wasn't meant to be.
 The weather seemed to be worsening pretty quickly too – dark clouds were brewing ominously across the horizon, heralding rain.
 He decided to simply join the diffuse line of students trudging towards the academy and be done with it.

 It was a long way from the train station to the academy, since the station was on the outskirts of the city and the academy was right next to the Hole.
 Depending on how physically fit you were, and how much luggage you had to drag around, you could get there in an hour or two.
 Zorian wasn't particularly fit, what with his skinny physique and shut-in ways, but he had purposely packed light in anticipation of this journey.
 He joined the procession of students that was still streaming from the train station in the direction of the academy, ignoring the occasional first year struggling with excessive baggage.
-He empathized with them because his asshole brothers didn't warn him to keep the luggage at minimum either and he was like them the first time he arrived at the train station, but there was nothing he could do to help them.
+He empathized with them because his asshole brothers didn't warn him to keep the luggage at a minimum either and he was like them the first time he arrived at the train station, but there was nothing he could do to help them.

-Zorian took out an apple he still carried in his pocket and levitated it over his palm.
+Zorian took out the apple he still carried in his pocket and levitated it over his palm.
 It wasn't really a spell, so much as raw mana manipulation – a mana shaping exercise that was supposed to help mages improve their ability to control and direct magical energies.
-It looked like such a simple thing, but it took Zorian 2 years before he mastered it fully.
+It looked like such a simple thing, but it took Zorian two years before he mastered it fully.
 Sometimes he wondered if his family was right and he really was too focused on his studies.
-He knew for a fact that most of his classmates had a much more tenuous control over their magic, and it didn't appear to be inhibiting them too much.
+He knew for a fact that most of his classmates had much more tenuous control over their magic, and it didn't appear to be inhibiting them too much.

 He dismissed the mana construct holding the apple in the air and let it fall down on his palm.
 He wished he had some kind of rain protection spell – the first drops of rain were already starting to fall.
 That, or an umbrella.
 Either would work just fine, except an umbrella didn't require several years of training to use.